argoproj/applicationset/docs/Generators-List.md

 ```
 (*The full example can be found [here](https://github.com/argoproj-labs/applicationset/tree/master/examples/list-generator).*)

 The List generator passes the `url` and `cluster` fields as parameters into the template.
-In this example, if one wanted to add a second cluster, we could uncomment the second cluster element and the ApplicationSet controller would automatically target it with the defined application.
+In this example, if one wanted to add a second element, we could uncomment the second element and the ApplicationSet controller would automatically target it with the defined application.

 !!! note "Clusters must be predefined in Argo CD"
     These clusters *must* already be defined within Argo CD, in order to generate applications for these values.
 The ApplicationSet controller does not create clusters within Argo CD (for instance, it does not have the credentials to do so).